 Auto & Car Accidents Personal Injury Law: After Your Car Crash, Call Panter, Panter & Sampedro

-Auto and car accidents fall under the broad legal category of what is known as personal injury.
+Auto and car accidents and crashes fall under the broad legal category of what is known as personal injury.
 Personal injury covers physical injuries inflicted to a person’s mind, body or emotions.
 In order to determine the at-fault party, your likely next step is to file a claim with your insurance company and carrier for the other individuals involved.

 Florida is a no-fault state, which simply means that no matter who is responsible for causing the auto accident, you will be treated under your own Personal Injury Protection (PIP) benefits for the first $10,000 in medical bills.
 A PIP insurance claim opened to treat your injury is intended to enable an auto accident injury victim to begin immediate medical treatment without the need of a court of law to first determine liability.

 Even in no-fault states, the injured party may still demand that the responsible party’s car insurance carrier cover additional damages.
 In this case, if the other driver caused the car wreck, you must also file a claim with their insurance company in order to pay for medical bills and lost wages exceeding the PIP’s maximum benefits.
 Under a pure comparative negligence doctrine, your restitution will be reduced by the percentage of your responsibility for the collision.

 The Car Accident Lawsuit Process

-Filling an accident claim if you were injured in a car is often a complex legal matter, especially when it comes to determining fault.
+Filling an accident claim if you were injured in a car crash is often a complex legal matter, especially when it comes to determining fault.
 With the help of an experienced auto accident attorney, the focus will be on gathering evidence, consulting with experts and negotiating with the insurance company on your behalf so that you can focus on your recovery and getting your life back on track.